rynmurdock/inanimate/README.md

+# Inanimate
-# Inanimate uses AnimateDiff to start with an initial image for the first frame
+## Uses AnimateDiff to start with an initial image for an animation's first frame

 To use this, clone/download the repo: